 The purpose CMST 2064 is to help students come to a basic understanding of small group communication.
 We live, work, and play in groups; therefore, it is important to understand how to most effectively and efficiently communicate in these groups.
-Through a combination of lectures, activities and discussions, this class will help you become a more effective group member.
-In this class we discuss the following ideas:
+This class will help you become a more effective group

 - 1. Theories of small group communication

 - 2. Group cohesion

 - 3. Group dynamics and roles

 - 4. Functions of groups

 - 5. Problem-solving in groups

 - 6. Conflict in groups

-- 7. And much, much more!!